PolyhedronStudio/Polyhedron-Engine/README.md

     - Get rid of the g_local, and just have each .cpp file do its own .h file, include only those that are required.

 - [ ] Messaging/Networking - Marked as // MSG: !! ...
-  - [ ] Look into UDP packet size limit, what do we do about this?
+  - [X] Look into UDP packet size limit, what do we do about this?
+    ```For now we just do not spawn 8 entities on the server in case of explosions.
+The amount of new entities in a frame is too much in such cases.```

+    ```Later on we can look into QFusion which has proper packet fragmenting```
   - [ ] Remove the 5 / 3 bits method in the network cmd.
 This way we can have 0-254 client and server commands being networked.
   - [ ] Look into ZLib downloading.
   - [ ] Look into the ES_ flags, most were from the Q2 protocols, they were used to enable/disable them depending on which version.
 We can use these slots for other things, obviously._
-  - [ ] Restructure the client/server prediction code, so we can implement proper
+  - [ ] Restructure the client/server prediction code, so we can implement proper stairstep interpolation
   - [X] Figure out all the ifdefs and what not for diff Q2 protocols.
 Remove them, choose the best option to keep, and set us up for our own version protocol.
   - [X] Change the fact that message_packet_t now uses a short array, instead of a vec3_t for the position.
     - [X] Fix emit_snd, and investigate all code related to svc_sound so that it uses vec3_t and MSG_xxxxFloat functions.